zzunebye/obsidian-google-liked-video/README.md

 - **Video retrieval**: Access your entire YouTube liked video history
 - **Playlist browsing**: Browse your YouTube playlists and add custom playlists by ID
-- **Smart sidebar interface**: Search, filter, and sort your videos with multiple options.
+- **Searching and Content type filtering**: Search, filter, and sort your videos with multiple options.
 Search is based on the video title, channel title, and tags.
+Filter videos by type — Videos, Shorts, or Music.
 - **Create Video Notes**: Create video notes with a single click and write your own notes.
 You can also organize them by channel.
 - **Daily note integration**: Add videos to your daily notes with a single click
 - **Collection curation**: Remove videos from your liked list directly within Obsidian
+- **AI video summaries**: Generate video summaries using Google Gemini or OpenRouter with Gemini's video_url parameter.
+Summaries stream in real-time, with a collapsible one-liner preview and full expandable summary.
+- **Add summary to note**: Append AI-generated summaries to your video notes
 - **Video info display**: Display video info with a single click
-- **Search by channel name**: Search by channel title when channel is clicked in the video card It is inspired by the [obsidian-google-calendar](https://github.com/YukiGasai/obsidian-google-calendar) plugin.
+- **Search by channel name**: Search by channel title when channel is clicked in the video card

+It is inspired by the [obsidian-google-calendar](https://github.com/YukiGasai/obsidian-google-calendar) plugin.

+## AI Summary Setup

+1. Enable **AI Summary** in the plugin settings
+2. Choose a provider: **Gemini** (direct) or **OpenRouter**
+3. Enter the API key for your chosen provider
+4. (OpenRouter only) Select or enter a model ID
+5. Optionally customize the summary prompt
+6. Click the summary button on any video card to generate a summary

 ## Tips